Yossioren/AttacksonImplementationsCourseBook/chapters/05_Low_Data_Complexity_Power_EM_2.md

 means.
 Traditional cryptanalysis looks at the relations between input and output data and the used keys.
 However, even if the implemented algorithms are secure from a cryptanalysis point of view, side-channel attacks pose a serious threat.
-Sidechannel attacks are a subgroup of implementation attacks.
+Side-channel attacks are a subgroup of implementation attacks.
 Examples thereof are timing attacks, power attacks like DPA or SPA.
 Traditional DPA style attacks assume the following threat model: The secret key stored in the device is used to